k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 # Data Generation Actors

-Starting from V7.1, Fabric separates the data generation (manufacturing) of synthetic data from the hashing and caching capabilities.
-The data generation Actors can be used to either generate synthetic entities (rule-based generation) or mask sensitive data.
-Broadway provides various built-in data generation Actors under the **generators** category to generate a random synthetic value.
-For example: RandomString, RandomNumber, Sequence...
+Starting from V7.1, Fabric separates the data generation of the masked value from the hashing and caching parts.
+Data generation Actors can be used to either generate synthetic entities (rule-based generation) or mask sensitive data.
+Broadway provides various built-in data generation Actors (under the **generators** category) - e.g., RandomString, RandomNumber, Sequence - to generate a random synthetic values.

 A data generator Actor can be either executed by the Broadway flow ('as is') for generating new data, invoked by the **Masking** Actor for caching the generated data or activated by the [Catalog masking mechanism](/articles/39_fabric_catalog/11_catalog_masking.md).